Setting Up Your First GitHub Repository: A Step-by-Step Guide

 cd path/to/my-first-project

-Let’s check that you’re in the right place:
+Let’s verify you’re in the right place:

 git status